pierky/bgp-large-communities-playground/tests/README.md

 * **Treating as withdraw prefixes contained in UPDATEs that carry malformed attribute**: :white_check_mark: ExaBGP; :x: GoBGP; :white_check_mark: BIRD; :x: pmacct; :white_check_mark: Quagga.

-  [Section 6](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-6) of draft-ietf-idr-large-community-02 sets the policy that must be followed for error handling of malformed large BGP communities attributes: `A BGP UPDATE message with a malformed Large Communities attribute SHALL be handled using the approach of "treat-as-withdraw" as described in section 2 [RFC7606]`.
+  [Section 6](https://tools.ietf.org/html/draft-ietf-idr-large-community-02#section-6) of draft-ietf-idr-large-community-02 sets the policy that must be followed for error handling of malformed BGP Large Communities attributes: `A BGP UPDATE message with a malformed Large Communities attribute SHALL be handled using the approach of "treat-as-withdraw" as described in section 2 [RFC7606]`.
 The [*treat-as-withdraw* approach](https://tools.ietf.org/html/rfc7606#section-2) wants that routes contained in the involved UPDATE message have to be withdrawn "just as if they had been listed in the WITHDRAWN ROUTES field".
 GoBGP is resulted in closing the BGP session; pmacct reported the prefix included in the malformed UPDATE in its BGP table dump.
 Issues have been filed to ask support to devs for all the implementations ([GoBGP issue](https://github.com/osrg/gobgp/issues/1147), [pmacct](https://github.com/pmacct/pmacct/issues/65)).

 ## Overview of interoperability